Back to School To-Do List

 It’s that time of year, when parents send their children back to school.
-Preparing yourself and the young ones in your lives is important.
 Some students may be attending a new school while others may be transitioning to a new classroom, but for all students a new school year is as exciting as it is nerve-racking.
-To help calm the nerves and make the transition from summer to school easier, try out the following five tips.
+To help calm their nerves, try out the following five tips.

 Tour the school.

 For students of all ages, showing up on the first day of school to an unfamiliar place can be a scary experience.
 Whether you’re a college freshman or a first grade student, being thrown into a new campus or classroom can be rough.
 A great way to alleviate some of the fear is to take a tour of the school.
 Most colleges invite prospective students to visit the campus for a guided tour.
 For younger students, we suggest that they attend the “open house”.
 Typically, a school’s open house allows students to meet their teachers, find out which of their friends are in their classes, and to familiarize themselves with the hallways that will house them five days a week.

 For those who will be new college students, it is also a great time to start building your own credit since you’ll be experiencing new responsibilities and independence.
 You’ll want to practice responsible spending while using your first credit card and never charge more than you can afford to pay.
 Finding the right credit card is important for every student so be sure to do some research before making your decision.

 The days leading up to the first day of school are a perfect time to start preparing yourself or your children for the daily schedule that they’ll experience going forward.
 The first thing is to establish a wake-up routine.
 Have an alarm set in the morning and make sure enough time is allowed for a good night’s rest.
 Next, start planning out meal times.
 Summer can throw off eating times because of the longer days, family trips and outdoor activities.
 If you gradually create a schedule for breakfast, lunch, and dinner you’ll have an even easier transition into the approaching academic year.